espressif/esp-idf/docs/security/secure-boot.rst

 2. Generate a digest from data (usually the bootloader image from flash) using a key stored in Efuse block 2.
 The key in Efuse can (& should) be read/write protected, which prevents software access.
 For full details of this algorithm see `Secure Bootloader Digest Algorithm`.
 The digest can only be read back by software if Efuse ABS_DONE_0 is *not* burned (ie still 0).

-3. Verify a digest from data (usually the bootloader image from flash), and compare it to a pre-existing digest (usually read from flash offset 0x0).
+3. Generate a digest from data (usually the bootloader image from flash) using the same algorithm as step 2 and compare it to a pre-calculated digest supplied in a buffer (usually read from flash offset 0x0).
 The hardware returns a true/false comparison without making the digest available to software.
 This function is available even when Efuse ABS_DONE_0 is burned.

 Secure Bootloader Digest Algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Starting with an "image" of binary data as input, this algorithm generates a digest as output.
+The digest is sometimes referred to as an "abstract" in hardware documentation.

 For a Python version of this algorithm, see the `espsecure.py` tool in the components/esptool_py directory.

 Items marked with (^) are to fulfill hardware restrictions, as opposed to cryptographic restrictions.

 1. Prefix the image with a 128 byte randomly generated IV.
-2. If the image is not modulo 128, pad the image to a 128 byte boundary with 0xFF. (^)
+2. If the image length is not modulo 128, pad the image to a 128 byte boundary with 0xFF. (^)
 3. For each 16 byte plaintext block of the input image:
    - Reverse the byte order of the plaintext input block (^)
    - Apply AES256 in ECB mode to the plaintext block.